blackswan000/GaCD_course_project/CodeBook.md

-1. The 81 final variables are:
+1.The 81 final variables are:

 activity